As the largest animal on land, it’s not hard to be mesmerized and amazed by elephants! But did you know there’s even more to these majestic critters?

 As many as 4% are born like this; however, more and more are being born without any tusks!
 These tuskless elephants don’t appeal to ivory poachers, so they have a high survival rate.

 As such, these elephants live to procreate, passing on their tuskless genes to their babies.
 This phenomenon is resulting in a higher and higher tuskless female African elephant population.

 Luckily, this evolution is favorable for elephants as it boosts their chances of survival.
-Perhaps this evolution and natural selection will help to keep the elephants around for years to come?
+Perhaps this evolution and natural selection will help keep the elephants around for years to come.

 20. Elephant Herds Are Matriarchal, Not Patriarchal!

 Another very interesting elephant fact for kids is that elephant herds are matriarchal, not patriarchal.
 This means the herd is headed by a female elephant, not a bull!